 Everyone also finds out about the rules, fire safety, and how things like calls and visits work.

-There are 6 units that hold about 1150 residents.
+There are 6 units that hold about 1,150 prisoners.

-There are units for vulnerable prisoners, foreign nationals, first night residents, drug and alcohol rehabilitation and mixed units.
+There are units for vulnerable prisoners, foreign nationals, first night prisoners, drug and alcohol rehabilitation and mixed units.

 Education and work

-At Elmley, all residents must work towards Level 2 English and maths.
+At Elmley, all prisoners must work towards Level 2 English and maths.
 There are classroom assistants to help with learning.

 Alongside this, foreign nationals must try to improve their English.
 There is ICT, City and Guilds construction certificates, Equality and Diversity qualifications and other industry-based learning.

-‘In House Records’ is the first HM Prison record label to encourage residents to learn how to play, create, mix and manage music.
+‘In House Records’ is the first HM Prison record label to encourage prisoners to learn how to play, create, mix and manage music.

-First Aid, diet, nutrition and personal training courses are offered in the gym.
-Residents can also train to be a ‘mentor’ so they can take on key peer worker roles.
+First-aid, diet, nutrition and personal training courses are offered in the gym.
+Prisoners can also train to be a ‘mentor’ so they can take on key peer worker roles.
 One of the units runs a community art project.